kanryu/qlanguageselector/README.md

 QLanguageSelector provides a mechanism for applications to make language changes by users.

-Each language is registered as a child QAction menu of QMenu specified.
+Each language is automatically generated and registered as a child QAction menu of QMenu specified.

 Each language is described in the ini file (usually "translations/languages.ini").